FirstStreet/fsf_api_access_python/README.md

 <a name="adaptation"></a>
 #### [Adaptation](#toc)
+(More information on the Adaptation product can be found on the [Adaptation Page on the First Street Foundation API Data Dictionary](https://docs.firststreet.dev/docs/adaptation-introduction)
+)

-The Adaptation API provides `Summary` and `Project` data for the given FSIDs.
+The Adaptation API provides `Summary` and `Project` data for the given SearchItems.

 ```python
 adaptation.<method>